 Applications, Permits, and Inspections

-- Permit Principal Structure: New Principal Structure; Including new house, new commercial building, etc.
+- Permit Principal Structure: New Principal/Primary Structure; Including new house, new commercial building, etc.

-- Principal Structure Addition: Structure attached to the principal structure; including deck, garage, additional dwelling unit, etc.
+- Principal Structure Addition: Structures attached to the principal/primary structure; including decks, garages, accessory dwelling unit, etc.

-- New Accessory Structure: New structure separate from the principal structure; including sheds, fences, pools, outdoor fireplace, etc.
+- New Accessory Structure: A new structure separate from the principal/primary structure; including sheds, fences, pools, outdoor fireplace, etc.

 - Accessory Structure Addition: Structure attached to an existing accessory structure; including shed extensions, pool decks, etc.